-This allows you to configure the size of the Include and Macro buffers.
+This allows you to configure the size of the Include (on tape-only versions of Devpac) and the Macro buffers.

-The Include buffer is the buffer in which text is held when assembling directly from cassette or microdrive - the larger this buffer, the more text that will be read in from cassette or microdrive at one go and therefore the faster the assembly will proceed.
+The Include buffer is the buffer in which text is held when assembling directly from cassette or microdrive - the larger this buffer, the more text that will be read in from cassette or microdrive at one go and therefore the faster the assmbly will proceed.
 On the other hand, more memory is used.
-Thus, there is a compromise to be made between speed of assembly and use of memory; the C command allows you to control this tradeoff by giving you the opportunity of setting the size of the Include buffer.
+This there is a compromise to be made between speed of assembly and use of memory; the C command allows you to control this tradeoff by giving you the opportunity of setting the size of the Include buffer.